 In particular, plant-based eaters are generally deficient in B vitamins such as B-12, B-9 (folic acid), and B-6, as well as vitamin D. Choline, a compound mostly found in animal-based products, is also another dietary element that some plant-based eaters may be deficient in.
 All of these compounds are important for overall bodily health, as well as brain health, and a deficiency “could contribute to neurological illnesses.”

 Plant-based foods generally contain zero cholesterol.
 This is one of the many benefits of eating mainly plants, as the Standard American diet promotes high LDL “bad” cholesterol, which can lead to atherosclerosis, heart disease, heart attack, and other issues.

 Yet, cholesterol is not all bad.
-In fact, our bodies need cholesterol in order to build cells.
+Our bodies need cholesterol to build cells.

 With that said, it’s important to note that, when looking at absolute numbers in the study, “the lower risk of coronary heart disease does exceed the higher risk of stroke in the vegetarians.”
 Plus, it’s also important to note that this was one study and more research is necessary to truly deduce the underlying causes.